Natural Solutions to Manage Your Insulin-Resistance PCOS

 What is insulin-resistance?

-Insulin is a hormone that's responsible for storing energy from the food we eat.
-When our blood sugar rises, we release insulin to help move the sugar from our blood into our cells.
-Sometimes, this process doesn't work the way it should and our cells become "tired" to the effects of insulin.
+Insulin is a hormone that's responsible for storing energy from the food you eat.
+When your blood sugar rises, your body releases insulin to help move the sugar from your blood into your cells.
+Sometimes, this process doesn't work the way it should and your cells become "tired or deaf" to the effects of insulin.
 This means they don't open up to let the glucose (sugar) in as easily as they should.
-Our body responds by making more and more insulin until the cell finally responds.
+And your body responds by making more and more insulin until the cell finally responds.
 This is known as insulin resistance.

 What causes insulin-resistance?

-There are many factors that contribute to the development of insulin-resistance, including what you eat (e.g. a higher sugar intake), lack of exercise, genetic predispositions, poor gut health, adrenal exhaustion, smoking and lack of sleep.
+There are many factors that can contribute to the development of insulin-resistance, including what you eat (e.g. a higher sugar intake), lack of exercise, genetic predispositions, poor gut health, adrenal exhaustion, smoking, lack of sleep and stress.

 - Weight gain, particularly around your waist area